 About 6 Wharf

-Napier Port has a major project underway to build a new wharf so we can support continued growth for our region and our customers.
+Napier Port’s new wharf has been constructed so we can support continued growth for our region and our customers.

-6 Wharf will help to reduce congestion, give us the ability to handle larger ships, extend our container vessel capacity, allow us to berth all ships 24 hours a day and boost our operational agility and resilience.
+6 Wharf is helping to reduce congestion, give us the ability to handle larger ships, extend our container vessel capacity, allow us to berth all ships 24 hours a day and boost our operational agility and resilience.

-The wharf will be long enough and the berth pocket deep enough to handle the largest ships we expect will visit Hawke’s Bay in the next 30 years.
+The wharf is long enough and the berth pocket deep enough to handle the largest ships we expect will visit Hawke’s Bay in the next 30 years.

-HEB construction is building the wharf.
-They started construction in early 2020 and plan to finish in late 2022 (calendar year).
+HEB construction built the wharf and started construction in early 2020 and finished in late 2022.

-The development includes a capital (new) dredging programme to create a new turning area and ensure ships can safely use the wharf.
-Heron Construction and Dredging are the sub-contractor for the dredging work.
+The development included a capital (new) dredging programme to create a new turning area and ensure ships can safely use the wharf.
+Heron Construction and Dredging were the sub-contractor for the dredging work.
 They commenced dredging in mid-2020 and completed the programme in April 2022.

-A pavement works project, encompassing an area of 20,000m2, with 8.5km of electrical ducting, 14.5km of electrical cable and 4km of earthing cable installed, is currently in the final stages of completion and will connect the new wharf to Napier Port’s existing Container Terminal.
+A pavement works project, encompassing an area of 20,000m2, with 8.5km of electrical ducting, 14.5km of electrical cable and 4km of earthing cable installed, connects the wharf to Napier Port’s existing Container Terminal.

 About this map

-The planned wharf will be 350 metres long and 34 metres wide, allowing us to service more and larger vessels.
+The wharf is 350 metres long and 34 metres wide, allowing us to service more and larger vessels.

-It will be located within the port’s existing boundary on the northern face of the container terminal to take advantage of the existing breakwater.
+It is located within the port’s existing boundary on the northern face of the container terminal to take advantage of the existing breakwater.

-So ships can use 6 Wharf we need to create a berth pocket to a depth of 13.0 metres and create a slope underneath the wharf where the shore protection will be placed.
-We also need to extend the swinging basin (where ships turn), dredge parts of the inner harbour and deepen the shipping channel closest to the port 12.5 metres deep.
+So ships can use 6 Wharf we needed to create a berth pocket to a depth of 13.0 metres and create a slope underneath the wharf where the shore protection is placed.
+We also needed to extend the swinging basin (where ships turn), dredge parts of the inner harbour and deepen the shipping channel closest to the port 12.5 metres deep.

-This stage involves dredging and disposing approximately 1.3 million cubic metres of dredged material.
+This stage involved dredging and disposing approximately 1.3 million cubic metres of dredged material.

-Stages two to five dredging is not required in the next few years while we build 6 Wharf and will only take place as required.
+Stages two to five dredging was not required while we built 6 Wharf and will only take place as required.
 This part of the project will allow the port to handle even larger ships as ship drafts continue to increase (we’ve secured resource consents for 35 years).

 This involves extending the channel and increasing its depth by 0.5 metre each stage to a maximum depth of 14.5 metres.
 Each stage will take up to nine weeks and involve dredging and disposing a similar volume of material; the overall total being around 3.2 million cubic metres.

-The consultation and scientific work over the past few years shows that this is the best disposal site to minimise any impact from dredging and disposal.
-At 20 to 23 metres deep, material disposed here has less chance of being disturbed by adverse weather events.
-The prevailing south-directed current also takes sediment away from Pania Reef, and minimises the chances of disturbing marine life and ecology.
+The consultation and scientific work prior to the project commencement confirmed that this was the best disposal site to minimise any impact from dredging and disposal.
+At 20 to 23 metres deep, material disposed here had less chance of being disturbed by adverse weather events.
+The prevailing south-directed current also takes sediment away from Pania Reef, and minimised the chances of disturbing marine life and ecology.

 Prior to applying for resource consents we undertook extensive studies and modelling to understand the ecology of Pania Reef.